 Keukenhof looks like an amusement park for flower lovers.
 The entrance is 18 euros per adult, and parking is 6 euros, but it is definitely worthy if you enjoy pretty gardens and flowers.

 It is only open from the time the plants bloom, so check their site for the yearly dates.
-Usually it starts nd of March til mid May; Don’t come too early as the flowers might not yet be open.
-Besttime is to come mid and end of April.
+Usually it starts end of March til mid May; Don’t come too early as the flowers might not yet be open.
+The best time to come is mid and end of April.
 The park is open from 08:00 – 19:30.
 The ticket office is open from 08:00 – 18:00.